liujiyaoFDU/liujiyaoFDU/README.md

 👨‍🎓Research interests

-☆ AI in medical imaging; Computer vision
+☆ AI in medical imaging;

-☆ MRI reconstruction; Super resolution
+☆ Generative model, MRI reconstruction

 📫 How to contact with me: liujy22@m.fudan.edu.cn